danielnilsson9/bbs-fw/README.md

 Default pin mapping of UART1 on MCU

-#### CLKO
-External clock output connected to external clock input on NEC MCU.
-TODO: measure frequency

 ## NEC 79F9211
 Running at 5V

-#### P120
+#### HALL U
+White
+3.3k series resistor
+Connected to P120 on NEC MCU
-Connected to P5.0 (RxD3_2) on STC
+Connected to P5.0 on STC MCU

-TODO: function unknown, not a TX pin on NEC
+#### HALL V
+Blue
+3.3k series resistor
+Connected to P122 on NEC MCU
+Connected to P3.4 on STC MCU

+#### HALL W
+Grey
+3.3k series resistor
+Connected to P121 on NEC MCU
+Connected to P0.6 on STC MCU